The Woodroffe School: Lyme Regis Grammar School

-For the first forty years, the school was a small mixed Grammar School drawing students from a wide rural and coastal area of West Dorset and East Devon.
-In 1950, a decision was taken to add boarding houses to the school with strong links being formed with Armed Services parents and those working overseas.
-In 1963 the Grammar School was reorganised into an 11 - 18 mixed comprehensive School grant serving 200 square miles or so around Lyme Regis.
+For the first forty years, the school was a small mixed grammar school drawing students from a wide rural and coastal area of West Dorset and East Devon.
+In 1950, a decision was taken to add boarding houses to the school with strong links being formed with armed services parents and those working overseas.
+In 1963 the grammar school was reorganised into an 11–18 mixed comprehensive school grant serving 200 square miles or so around Lyme Regis.
 The school continued to take boarders, who were accommodated on three separate sites.
 In September 1991 became a grant-maintained school.
-Today there are 1058 students on roll (Sixth Form 200); boarding has been phased out in line with the national decline in demand for places.
-The school assumed Foundation status in September 1999.
+Today there are 1,058 students on roll (sixth form 200); boarding has been phased out in line with the national decline in demand for places.
+The school assumed foundation status in September 1999.

 Development between 1999 and 2010

 The school retained most of its grammar school facilities until 2010 when the school's swimming pool was closed and a number of former rooms were converted into computer 'IT' suites.
-There were plans drawn up in the late 1990s, following the closure of Allhallows, Rousdon, and other private schools in the area due (mainly to declining pupil numbers in these smaller schools) for newer buildings to be established on 'top pitch' but this never came to anything.
+There were plans drawn up in the late 1990s, following the closure of Allhallows, Rousdon, and other private schools in the area due (mainly to declining pupil numbers in these smaller schools), for newer buildings to be established on 'top pitch', but this never came to anything.
 A number of the former huts on the site have been upgraded.

-It was also during this time that the school received arts college status.
+It was also during this time that the school receive arts college status.
 In 2011 a OFSTED inspection judged it 'Outstanding', the top mark.